Alytus: History

 Following the end of World War I the area remained contested by newly independent Poland and Lithuania, with the actual control held by the German army stationed in the area.
 When the Germans withdrew in early 1919, the town was seized by the Red Army.
 On 12 February 1919, the town became a battlefield for the first skirmish between the Russians and the Lithuanian forces, which eventually took control over it.
 Since then the town has been a part of the Republic of Lithuania.

 Following the invasion of Poland a large prisoner of war camp for Polish soldiers was established in the city.
 During World War II, Alytus was under German occupation from 22 June 1941 until 15 July 1944.
 Following the German occupation of the city in 1941, the camp was converted into a prison camp for Soviet soldiers (Stalag 343).
 The 1965 Soviet-era book Masinės žudynės Lietuvoje, 1941–1944 lists two major mass graves in Alytus: Vidzgiris forest, then at the southeastern suburbs on the left bank of the river, estimated 60,000 people, most likely Jews from the eastern Soviet Union, and the Alytus forest, then at the eastern suburbs, estimated 35,000 people, most probably Soviet prisoners of war.
 Historian Gintaras Lučinskas argues that these numbers were politicized and grossly inflated, and the actual number of victims is in single digits of thousands.

 In 2015, a HVDC back-to-back station for the realization of a power interconnection between Poland and Lithuania (LitPol) was inaugurated west of Alytus.
 The facility built by ABB has a transmission capacity of 500 MW at a voltage of ±70 kV.

 The coat of arms features a white rose, one of two coat of arms in the country that features roses.
 "The bridge of White Rose" is the country's largest pedestrian bridge, whose name was chosen by the citizens.
 The bridge was built on the remains of a railway bridge, which was blown up by the Russians when they were retreating back in 1915.

 Climate

 Alytus has a humid continental climate with quite large seasonal differences.

 Culture

-Alytaus Naujienos is a local newspaper in Alytus.

 Alytus hosted the Art Strike Biennial between 18 and 24 August 2009 in response to Vilnius becoming European Capital of Culture for 2009.
 This included a demonstration and a three sided football match.
 The universal indoor Alytus Arena hosted the Eurobasket 2011 Group C matches in Alytus.
-In 2010 Alytus was awarded the Honourable Plate of the European Council.
+In 2010, Alytus was awarded the Honourable Plate of the European Council.

 Alytus has a museum dedicated to veterans of both the Afghan wars.

 In Alytus, several Bonsai exhibitions were held with participants from European and other countries, such as Japan and the United States.

 Alytus has hosted an annual Tomato tasting since 2007.
 Participants offer a wide variety of tomatoes and discuss the various factors which help produce a rich crop of the fruit.
 Alytus has an industrial company named Snaigė, which manufactures refrigerators.